onfido/onfido-sdk-ui/MANUAL_REGRESSION.md

     - user should see `Check your mobile` screen
     - user should see option to resend link
     - user should receive SMS on a mobile device
-3. Open link on mobile device
+3. Open link on mobile device (for each mobile browser)
     - user should see `Upload front of document` screen
     - user should be able to upload a document from a mobile device